blackpuppy/docs/en/console-and-shells/code-generation-with-bake.rst

 For baking custom projects
 --------------------------

+#.
 Go into: lib/Cake/Console/Templates/skel
+#.
 Notice the base application files there
-Copy them to your: app/Console/Templates/skel
+#.
+Copy them to your:
+   app/Console/Templates/skel
-Make changes to the HTML output to control the way "bake" builds your views
+#.
+Make changes to the HTML output to control the way "bake" builds
+   your views
+#.
 Pass the skeleton path parameter to the project task

 ::

-    cake bake project -skel Console/Templates/skel
+    cake bake project --skel Console/Templates/skel

 .. note::